If this is an emergency, call 911.

 IV.
 Complaint Resolution Process

-The University will respond to any alleged violation of this policy received by the Title IX Officer or Deputy Coordinators.
+The University will respond to any alleged violation of this policy received by the Title IX Officer or Deputy Coordinator.
 This section outlines ways in which offenses can be reported by individuals choosing to pursue complaint options.
-Additional resource-related information can be found in Section VIII and at uni.edu/safety.
+Additional resource-related information can be found in Section VIII and at safety.uni.edu.

 A. Confidentiality and Reporting of Offenses